 If you have any questions about this report or concerning your water utility, please contact Steve Hurst at 241-9766.
 Our office hours: Monday thru Friday, 7:30 am to 4:30 pm.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled meetings.
+If you want to learn more, please attend any of the regularly scheduled Town Council meetings.
 They are held on the second and fourth Mondays of every month at 7:00 P.M. at the town hall.